djwilkins/Complete-Intro-to-React-v5/README.md

 - An empty array [] can be passed as an effects dependencies to tell it that it should only one once (zero dependencies to trigger re-running based on state changing for.)
 - useEffect, unlike the current SearchParams.js implementation, can take/define multiple effects at once and not just one.

+useEffect and useState are the two primary React hooks you'll use.

+# React Builds: Dev vs Production

+For webpack, need to set NODE_ENV=development (or production) With parcel, this is done automatic based on command run.

+Note: Build for development environment is larger and slower.

+Build as its own "Strict Mode" which will provide extra warnings if using any unstable features.

+# React Strict Mode

+Requires wrapping your app in <React.StrictMode></React.StrictMode>

+# React Dev Tools

+Available extensions for Chrome and Firefox